drahoslove/epaper/README.md

 # epaper
-Driver for Waveshare Electronics e-paper display - in Go
+Driver of Waveshare Electronics e-paper display for Raspberry Pi - in Go lang

-**Work in progress** - Only 2.9" Waveshare Electronics BW display supported now.
+**Work in progress** - Only 2.9" Waveshare Electronics BW display supported for now.

 ### What it can do (so far)